- Low-Volume, Hi-Margin

 - Hi-Volume, Low-Margin

 Some businesses lean more towards one of the four but may have elements of two of the business models within its structure.
-So it isn’t as if every business has to fall distinctively within one of these four types.
+It isn’t as if every business has to fall distinctively within one of these four types.
 But some bleeding over exists between two of the types is rare not the rule.

 This part of this article is detailed and very lengthy.
 I’m sorry, but I’m not a part of the instant gratification generation that believes complex problems can be solved with simple solutions.
-This article is educational in nature and so the reader should avail himself to this to ensure a full understanding of the four types of business models.
+This article is educational in nature and thus, the reader should avail himself to this to ensure a full understanding of the four types of business models.

 Low-Volume, High-Margin Business Activity